 living as a ship’s caulker and many families listed in the 1881census for Bishopwearmouth where the family resided at the time also made livings in trades related to sea and ships.
 The

 census of 1891 shows the family as having moved to the nearby town of Monkwearmouth and residing at 14 Dock Street.
 The younger Mawson received his primary education at the

-Africa Medal (QSAM).
-The QSAM medal rolls for the Imperial Light Infantry (ILI) list No. 1114 Private M. W. Parker as being entitled to the medal with clasps “Transvaal” and
+South Africa Medal (QSAM).
+The QSAM medal rolls for the Imperial Light Infantry (ILI) list No. 1114 Private M. W. Parker as being entitled to the medal with clasps “Transvaal”

-“South Africa – 1901”.
-That this M. W. Parker is the same man as in the photo is confirmed by the medal roll which states that the medal was forwarded to his home address at 14 Dock
+and “South Africa – 1901”.
+That this M. W. Parker is the same man as in the photo is confirmed by the medal roll which states that the medal was forwarded to his old home address at

-appear in the regiment’s nominal roll and many other member’s entry in medal rolls show them as being entitled to upwards of four to five clasps.
-Could he have been a replacement?
+does not appear in the regiment’s nominal roll and many other member’s entry in medal rolls show them as being entitled to upwards of four to five clasps.
+Could he have been a

 Parker returned home after being discharged and married Mary Eleanor Burnand in 1905.
 The couple had three children: Hilda (b.
 1906), Arthur (b.
 1907) and Walter (b.
 1908).
 In 1911